Yoga May Help Fight Depression

 Yes!
 The pursuit of meaning is a guarantee of living a unique life.
 Studies have revealed that yoga is the secret to finding meaning in your life?
 How?
 It is not just a routine exercise: it goes beyond just burning calories.
 Read on to … Continue Reading

 For fifteen years, my hubby and I have been sleeping on a spring mattress.
 However, we recently both agreed that it was time to buy a new mattress.
-We opted for a new queen sized mattress that we found online; we hadn’t even actually laid eyes on it before.
+We opted for a new queen mattress we found online.

-To be honest, we actually bought three mattresses before.
-All of them we purchased online, because you can return them risk-free (check out SleepDelivered.com for an exhaustive list of mattresses available online).
+All of them we bought online, because you can return them risk-free (check out SleepDelivered.com for an exhaustive list of mattresses available online).

 Something happens to people when tragedy strikes; some people break, others cower in fear yet the majority of people who live through the tragedy are made stronger by it.

 Such is the case of a large percentage of Americans in the aftermath of 9/11.
 During the collapse of the Twin Towers, we all felt as though our comfortable and safe world had come … Continue Reading

 I used to be a daily practitioner of yoga and meditation a few years ago.
 Now that sleep deprivation and morning sickness have become part of my past, I am confident and ready to embrace this craft once more.

 This time around, however, I am focused on making it part of my routine instead of simply passing it out as just another one-off form of exercise for when I have … Continue Reading